logicuniverse/manifesto/README.md

 These perspectives are derived as logical extensions of the ZYModel axiom.
 We welcome verification, refinement, or refutation through code implementations, experimental data, and theoretical discourse.

 If the cosmos conforms to these symmetries, classical continuous models would retain their value as high-level heuristics.
-The purpose of LogicUniverse is to rigorously explore, from a single elegant axiom, a complete, constructible, and verifiable picture of the logical reality we inhabit.
+The purpose of LogicUniverse is to rigorously explore, from a single elegant axiom, a complete, constructible, and verifiable picture of the **Logical Reality** we inhabit.

 > [!IMPORTANT]
 > **Methodological Note: Paradigm over Treatise**